ishaantewari/RMV_Data_Analysis/README.md

 |   ├── source_extract  - computer readable data extracted from docs
 |   └── docs_source     - original pdf & csv sources from MA RMV
 |
-└── explorations        - scripts that are not yet finished (and may never be :D)
+└── explorations        - scripts that are not yet finished (and may never be :D); where the bulk of our code currently lies
     ├── current
     ├── old
     └── paused